cflavallee/Pyber_Analysis/README.md

 ## Analysis Summary
 Based on the parsed data, there are various disparities that became apparent.
 Further research would need to be done in order to confirm the reasons behind the numbers disparities, as factors other than city type could affect the numbers.
 However, this analysis gives a starting point for possible changes.
-Below are three reccomendations for the PyBer decision makers in order to increase productivity.
+Below are three recommendations for the PyBer decision makers in order to increase productivity.

 - Decrease the number of Urban drivers.
 There were more drivers than total rides, which means that some drivers did not give any rides during the given time frame.
 It is not clear from the raw data why this was the case, but it is clear that there are drivers in Urban areas that are not needed.